 Between 1980 and 2013, the United States suffered more than $260 billion in flood-related damages, according to FEMA.
 Tidal surges associated with hurricanes, nor'easters, and tropical storm activity and from overflow from streams and swamps associated with rainfall runoff, increase the risk of damage due to flooding.

 Proactive preparation helps minimize risk for personal safety and property damage during a hurricane or during rising waters due to heavy downpours and sheet flow.
 Below are some strategies and tips to help with preparation to protect your property and personal safety.

 Know Your Risk of Flooding

 Flooding can happen anywhere, but certain areas are especially prone to serious flooding.
-To find out what flood zone your property is located in, you can use the Volusia County Flood Map Viewer and then type in the property address OR access the FEMA mapping center's interactive website.
+To find out what flood zone your property is located in, you can use the FEMA mapping center's interactive website and then type in the property address.

 You Should Buy Flood Insurance